delucks/blog/content/x4-xenon-strategy.md

 Throughout *ahem* some time in X4 Foundations, I've had a huge variety of success in fighting the Xenon.
 When I first came to X4 from X3 last year, I mostly avoided direct confrontation with the Xenon, preferring to try to reinforce NPC fleets in key points.
 This kind of response only lasts so long in **your** space sandbox where you want to change anything at will; so I started fighting them.
-At first I suffered heavy losses, especially in sector, against any Xenon capital fleet or sufficiently big cloud of P. It took a while before I learned the trick to fighting the Xenon's ships: overwhelming them with numbers.
-If the Xenon bring three capitals to the fight, you should have at least ten to counter them.
-If they bring a few dozen M and N, you should have at least 50 high-survivability fighters.
-The effect is especially important in-sector, where combat with Xenon capitals results in higher losses than out-of-sector combat.
-My typical fleet size is overprovisioned to account for this;
+At first I suffered heavy losses, especially in sector, against any Xenon capital fleet or sufficiently big cloud of P. It took a while before I learned the trick to fighting the Xenon's ships: overwhelming them with numbers or overwhelming them with a powerful ship.
+If you are new to the game and don't have the resources to do either of those strategies, you can still do it!

-the more ships you have, the better their collective chances of survival and the less micromanaging you need to do in equipping replacement fleets.
+### For New Saves

 If you're just starting out and don't have the resources to field a fleet, you can still handle Xenon capitals one-on-one in a M-sized ship (usually a corvette) if you have the right equipment.
 Prioritize high average damage output guns on a maneuverable ship like a Katana, Dragon, or Kuraokami- bonus points if your chosen gun ignores shields.